-- Improvements to the sight lines and circulation through improved grading and drainage.
+- Improvements to the sightlines and circulation through improved grading and drainage.

 - New walkways lead park users through the site while maintaining an ordered pattern for circulation.

-- Low walls and raised decking provide ample seating opportunities for park users while maintaining safety through with new lighting, benches, and landscaping.
+- Low walls and raised decking provide ample seating opportunities for park users while maintaining safety through new lighting, benches, and landscaping.

-- A reconstructed parking lot for Fire Station #1 provides improved short-term use while providing areas for enhanced rain gardens and storm water treatment areas.
+- A reconstructed parking lot for Fire Station #1 provides improved short-term use while providing areas for enhanced rain gardens and stormwater treatment areas.

-Brush Square currently hosts the former residence of the author William Sidney Porter, better known as O. Henry, who resided in Austin (1893 and 1895, relocated to Brush Square in 1934); the former home of Susanna Dickinson, a famous survivor of the Battle of the Alamo (relocated to Brush Square in 2003; and the Central Fire Station No. 1, built in 1938.
+Brush Square currently hosts the former residence of the author William Sidney Porter, better known as O. Henry, who resided in Austin (1893 and 1895, relocated to Brush Square in 1934); the former home of Susanna Dickinson, a famous survivor of the Battle of the Alamo (relocated to Brush Square in 2003; and the Central Fire Station No. 1, built-in 1938.
 The O. Henry Museum and Susanna Dickinson Museum are operated by PARD.
-The Fire Station was designed by Edwin Kreisle and Max Brooks and remains an important example of Art Moderne style.
+The Fire Station was designed by Edwin Kreisle and Max Brooks and remains an important example of the Art Moderne style.
 It is still in operation as a fire station.

 During the 1950s much of Brush Square was used as a parking lot.
-In 1969, the Parks and Recreation Board, with support from the Heritage Society of Austin, rejected a City of Austin plan to convert the site into a “fairly pleasing parking lot,” marking the beginning of the contemporary era of maintaining the park as a public open space.
+In 1969, the Parks and Recreation Board, with support from the Heritage Society of Austin, rejected a City of Austin plans to convert the site into a “fairly pleasing parking lot,” marking the beginning of the contemporary era of maintaining the park as a public open space.

 In Spring 2018, the planning process began for the Square and was adopted by City Council in 2019.
 Phase I Implementation will begin fulfilling the vision of the 2019 Plan.